Priash-Rahman/Hotel_booking_-analysis-_Project/README.md

 - Portogal , France, Great britain , Spain, Germany  are top revenue contributors .
 - Top 5 countries holds 72% of transaction & 69% of total revneue & 68% of Successful booking combinedly .
 - Despite high revenue , booking , transactions portugal has the highest canceletion rate !
-## Question 7 : Days in waiting list & failed to book desired has any impact on canceletion ?
+## Ad-hoc request 7 : Days in waiting list & failed to book desired has any impact on canceletion ?
      *Yes = Got the desired room  ; *No = didn't get the desired room ; *No count(Dax)= Count of failed to get the desired room.

 ![Screenshot 2024-01-25 213434](https://github.com/Priash-Rahman/Hotel_booking_-analysis-_Project/assets/155983828/e33e76ec-0623-4cdf-8713-0308574bbe34)